-CAN I HUNT WITH A HANDGUN?
+Can I hunt with a handgun?

-Persons age 18 or older may carry a handgun to hunt or target shoot.

-Persons under age 18 who meet firearms safety requirements (page 35) may carry handguns for hunting under the supervision of a parent or guardian.

-Unless licensed to carry a concealed weapon, a person may not possess a firearm while bow hunting for deer.

-A person may take bear and elk by archery while in possession of a firearm.
+- Persons age 18 or older may carry a handgun to hunt or target shoot. - Persons under age 18 who meet firearms safety requirements (see page 35) may carry handguns for hunting under the supervision of a parent or guardian. - Unless licensed to carry a weapon under the Minnesota Personal Protection Act, a person may not possess a firearm while bow hunting for deer. - A person may take bear and elk by archery while in possession of a firearm.

+\ Unloaded means a firearm without ammunition in the barrels or magazine, if the magazine is in the firearm.
+A flintlock ignition is unloaded if it does not have priming powder in a pan.
+A percussion ignition muzzleloader is unloaded if it does not have a percussion cap on a nipple.

-Persons with a permit to carry a concealed weapon may carry their handguns uncased and loaded while hunting and while traveling to or from hunting locations by motor vehicle.
+• Persons with a permit to carry a weapon under the Minnesota Personal Protection Act may carry their handguns uncased and loaded while hunting and while traveling to or from hunting locations by motor vehicle.